qwertyquerty/pixels/README.md

 - `save_interval`: How often to save the board to `pixels_path` in case the server crashes, it can recover the pixels
 - `init_interval`: How often to send the entire board to every client to correct mistakes (like unrecieved pixel changes)
 - `pixels_path`: The JSON file to save the pixels to
+- `default_color`: The default color for the board

 ## Server